We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 It is unique because it uses the principle of deactivation of genetic material when getting rid of bacteria.

-The UV treatment uses the UV-C light rays for the disinfection.
+The UV treatment water filtration systems use the UV-C light rays for the disinfection.

 The UV chamber is made up of stainless steel which reflects the UV rays, therefore, increasing the ability to kill the pathogens.